Art advisor based in New York and Berlin

 With home bases in New York and Berlin, John works at the pivotal nexus points of the global art world.
 Informed by an international upbringing and early experiences supporting contemporary art collections, his knowledge bridges the diverse art landscapes of Southeast Asia, Europe, Africa, and the US.

-Twelve artists I like
+Some artists I like

 ERWIN REDL (b.
 1963) is an Austrian-born multimedia artist whose innovative work reimagines the interaction between light, technology, and space.
 Through a process akin to reverse engineering, Redl transforms abstract aesthetic concepts into immersive light sculptures and environments that seamlessly integrate with architectural spaces.
 His large-scale, site-specific installations exude a profound gravitas, shaped by his deep engagement with philosophy, technological theories, and classical composition.
 Guided by the principles of minimalism, Redl’s practice redefines spatial perception, using precisely arranged LEDs and vibrant color palettes to construct dynamic, meditative compositions.
 These works not only captivate visually but also create a physical and emotional resonance, offering viewers a transformative encounter with light and space that inspire reflection.